redwoodjs/redwood/docs/docs/graphql.md

 ## GraphQL 101

-GraphQL is a language that enhances the exchange of data between clients (ex: Redwood React app) and servers (ex: Redwood API).
+GraphQL is a query language that enhances the exchange of data between clients (in this case, a Redwood React app) and servers (a Redwood API).

-Unlike with REST API, a GraphQL Client is performing operations that allow gathering rich data-set.
+Unlike with a REST API, a GraphQL Client performs operations that allow gathering a rich dataset in a single request.
-GraphQL operations are divided in 2 groups: Queries (to read data) and Mutations (to update/create/delete data).
+There's three types of GraphQL operations, but here we'll only focus on two: Queries (to read data) and Mutations (to create, update, or delete data).

 The following GraphQL query: